 When you reach a level your job is to understand it and go through it.

-What most crypto traders struggle with is analyzing the mistakes and answer the most important question.
+What most crypto traders struggle with is analyzing the mistakes and answering the most important question.

 “Why did I make that mistake?”